FinOps Center

 68% · 9.2 days end-to-end avg · 3 overdue · 12 in flight

 How quickly governance work moves from Business Request submission through FinOps Lead approval and Cloud Engineer enablement to a claimed, live workload.
-Governance that's slow becomes governance that gets bypassed — keeping the cycle short is what keeps the whole model credible.
+Governance that is slow becomes governance that gets bypassed.
+Keeping the cycle short is what keeps the whole model credible.

 To advance → Clear overdue items in the Tasks and Business Requests queues, keep approvals moving promptly, and use the Priority flag for time-sensitive requests.